gatk-workflows/gatk3-germline-snps-indels/README.md

 - Runtime parameters are optimized for Broad's Google Cloud Platform implementation.
 - This repo only contains the HaplotypeCaller workflow which produces a VCF, a GVCF workflow has not been made available.
-The availability of GVCF workflow will depend on whether or not there is strong user interest, let us on the gatk forum.
+The availability of GVCF workflow will depend on whether or not there is strong user interest, let us know on the gatk forum.
 - The HaplotypeCaller workflow can produce GVCF by setting the `make_gvcf` variable to `true`.